The tragic tale of the murder of a publican’s wife

 When police arrived they found Mrs Gregory sitting on the floor.
 Her head was hanging down, and her right arm was on the bed.
 A large knife and its sheath were close to her on the bed.

-The murder was easily traced to the Quinlan, after he left his straw hat and pair of boots under Mrs Gregory’s bed.
+The murder was easily traced to the Tom, after he left his straw hat and pair of boots under Mrs Gregory’s bed.

 Detectives then took the teenager to the Phillip Street police station, where he was shown the boots and the hat.
 He then admitted that they were his property, and confessed to murdering Mrs Gregory after he was disturbed robbing her room.

-Throughout the trial Quinlan reportedly showed no remorse for his actions and he calmly walked down the trap-door to the cells beneath the court room when he was sentenced to death for the crime.
+Throughout the trial, Tom reportedly showed no remorse for his actions and he calmly walked down the trap-door to the cells beneath the court room when he was sentenced to death for the crime.

 The teenager became known nationally for the gruesome crime and he and his victim became the subject of a wax effigy in a travelling show during the later half of 1906.

-After intense lobbying from his mother, Quinlan was released from gaol in 1916 at the age of 25.
-He signed-up to fight in the Great War as a private in the Field Company Engineers, leaving Sydney for Europe in November 1916.
+After intense lobbying from his mother, Tom was eventually released from gaol in 1916 at the age of 24.
+He immediately signed-up to fight in the Great War as a private in the Field Company Engineers, leaving Sydney for Europe in November 1916.

 A Fine Atonement